Level – Name Instructor(s) Proposed Day and Time

 A full NADAC course may be set for the purpose of recording and submitting to NADAC for title points.
 Alternatively, games and non-standard classes from other venues (AKC, USDAA, UKI) may also be set.

-* Dogs must pass the Behavior Evaluation prior to starting any class other than the Level 1: Beginners Class.
+* Dogs over the age of 1 year must pass the Behavior Evaluation prior to coming on the field or starting any class other than Pre-Agility or Level 1: Beginners Class.

 Wikazri Events Calender